bitcoin-dot-org/Bitcoin.org/en/full-node.md

 listen=1
 externalip=<your-onion-address>.onion
 bind=127.0.0.1:8334=onion
+listenonion=0
 {% endhighlight %}

 The `bind=127.0.0.1:8334=onion` setting makes Bitcoin Core listen for Tor inbound connections on the local port that Tor forwards to.
+`listenonion=0` prevents Bitcoin Core from also trying to create a second onion service through Tor's control port.

 Do not put Bitcoin Core RPC, web interfaces, or any other services on the same onion service; expose only Bitcoin Core's peer-to-peer port.
+If you also advertise a clearnet address, traffic analysis may make that address easier to link to your onion address.

 For more details and advanced configurations, see Bitcoin Core's [Tor documentation](https://github.com/bitcoin/bitcoin/blob/master/doc/tor.md).